bookofproofs/bookofproofs.github.io/_sources/history/20th-century/franca.md

 ### Mathematical Profile (Excerpt):
 * Franca began his studies at the Pontifical Catholic University in 1977 and was awarded his B.S. in mechanical engineering in 1981.
 * Franca had been awarded a CAPES fellowship to support his Master's Degree which he was awarded in 1983.
-* On 28 July 1983, Franca married Ana Cristina Leonardos (born 1 February 1960).
 * After the award of his Master's Degree, Franca wished to continue to study for a Ph.D. supported by CAPES and was able to undertake research at Stanford University in California, USA.
 * At Stanford University, Franca's studies were supervised by Thomas Joseph Robert Hughes (born 1943).
-* Franca's wife Ana came to Stanford University with her husband and studied Master's courses in Education, then Master's courses in Sociology and undertook research for a Ph.D. in social sciences applied to education beginning in 1985.
 * Before the award of his Ph.D., Franca had over ten papers in print.
 * These included Franca's thesis advisor Thomas J R Hughes and Michel Mallet, Marc Balestra, Isaac Harari, together with the Brazilian post-doctoral student Abimael Fernando Dourado Loula who had been awarded his doctorate by the Federal University in Rio de Janeiro in 1979.
 * Franca's first papers include: (i) T J R Hughes, L P Franca and M Balestra, A New Finite Element Formulation for Computational Fluid Dynamics: V.